Mithibai College: Mithibai Kshitij

 Mithibai Kshitij is the college's annual cultural festival.
 It is a four-day festival with more than 500 colleges being invited every year.
 Events include competitions, workshops, seminars, exhibitions, amateur and professional shows which are conducted at various SVKM venues.
-Mithibai Kshitij is mainly known for its Pronights (Pro-Nites), Artists and bands like Juggy D, Raghu Dixit, Pentagram, Kailash Kher, Hard Kaur, Akriti Kakkar, Tochi Raina, Jazzy-B, Vishakha and many others have performed on the Jashoda Rang Mandir Ground's Stage in Mithibai Kshitij.
+Mithibai Kshitij is mainly known for its pronights (Pro-Nites), where artists and bands like Shreya Ghoshal, Juggy D, Raghu Dixit, Pentagram, Kailash Kher, Hard Kaur, Akriti Kakkar, Tochi Raina, Jazzy-B, Vishakha and many others have performed, on the Jashoda Rang Mandir Ground's Stage in Mithibai Kshitij.

 In 2011, The Dirty Picture movie's crew including Vidya Balan, Bappi Lahiri, Vishal–Shekhar, Sunidhi Chauhan, Emraan Hashmi, Tusshar Kapoor and a few others enlightened the stage.

 In 2012, they had Punjabi International Artist Jazzy-B along with Ramji Gulati.
 On 12 December 2012, they had an Electronic Dance Music night, with a line up; DJ Anish Sood B2B Lost Stories (DJs), opened by DJ SHAAN.

 This festival is organized by the students of Mithibai College, the Core Committee, Committee Members and Volunteers (approximately 600 students) are a part of it.
 The 19 Department's of Mithibai Kshitij are divided into two types; Admin and Events, which mainly consists of Marketing, Public Relations, Computers, Performing Arts, Literary Arts, Film Fest, Pro-Nites, etc.

 Mithibai Kshitij has started a trend of international female EDM artists since 2013.
 DJ Teri Miko (2013), DJ Da Candy (2014), DJ Sheherezade (2015).
 It has also promoted many Bollywood movies till date; The Dirty Picture, Jackpot (the 2013 film), Krrish 3, Heartless, Badlapur, Baaji, Brothers, Shaandar, Angry Indian Goddesses are some of them.

 It was launched by Hrithik Roshan and Priyanka Chopra in 2013 and by Akshay Kumar, Siddharth Malhotra and Jacqueline Fernandez in 2015.
 Both the launches were in the form of a talk show which was hosted by film critic Rajeev Masand and broadcast by CNN IBN.

 The theme of the festival in 2015 was launched by Shahid Kapoor and Alia Bhatt along with the launch of their song "Shaam Shaandar" from the film Shaandaar.

+In 2026, the Kshitij festival pro-nites were headlined by Shreya Ghoshal, as well as surprise artists Sachin-Jigar and Mika Singh.
+The Kshitij talk shows have hosted celebrities like Mithoon, Rani Mukerji, Vicky Kaushal, Manoj Bajpayee and Ayushmann Khurana among others.